My posts may contain affiliate links. If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

 Once all of your beads are strung, pull tight so that your green raffia topper will stand up straight, and tie a knot in the end of the wood bead carrot.
 After I tied my knot, I added a little bit of hot glue to add extra security.
 Last trim off the excess.

 Isn’t that fantastic?!
-We hope we have inspired you to make some wood bead carrots for your Easter baskets or decor!
+We hope we have inspired you to make some wood bead carrots for your Easter baskets or spring/fall decor!
 Let us know what you think in the comments below!
 Also, make sure you hop on our email list so you don’t miss a post!
-We don’t send out spam ever.
 We’re also on social media!
 Hope to see ya around!

-Love this Diy?
+Love this wooden bead carrots Diy?
 Pin it to keep it!

 Hover over or click the pic to save it!